magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 .. image:: https://i.imgur.com/kAfq91y.png

 * In the **Place Order button color** field: Choose the color for the place order button which should be a highlight to attract shoppers the most.
+* In the **Text Font** field: Select text font for the one step checkout page.
+You can change among multiple text fonts as you wish.
 * In the **Custom CSS** field: You can add the CSS code to custom your own style.

 2.2.4 Custom Fields Configuration